directus-labs/guest-authoring/post/getting-started-preact/index.md

 ## Creating Pages With Directus

 Create a new collection called pages - make the Primary ID Field a "Manually Entered String" called slug, which will correlate with the URL for the page.
-For example about will later correlate to the page localhost:3000/about.
+For example `about` will later correlate to the page `localhost:3000/about`.

-Create a text input field called title and a WYSIWYG input field called content.
+Create a text input field called `title` and a WYSIWYG input field called `content`.
 In Access Control, give the Public role read access to the new collection.
 Create 3 items in the new collection

-Inside of pages, create a new file called slug.jsx.
+Inside of `pages` , create a new file called `slug.jsx`.
 This is a dynamic route, so a single file can be used for all of the top-level pages.

 ```js
 import { useEffect, useState } from "preact/compat";